kyma-project/btp-manager/docs/contributor/02-10-operations.md

    kubectl delete btpoperator {BTPOPERATOR_CR_NAME}
    ```

    The command triggers the deletion of the module resources in the cluster.
-By default, the existing ServiceInstances or ServiceBindings block the deletion.
-To unblock it, you must remove the existing ServiceInstances and ServiceBindings.
+By default, the existing service instances or service bindings block the deletion.
+To unblock it, you must remove the existing service instances and service bindings.
 Then, after the reconciliation, the SAP BTP Operator resource is gone.

    You can force the deletion by adding this label to the SAP BTP Operator resource:
    ```
    force-delete: "true"
    ```
-   If you use the label, all the existing ServiceInstances and ServiceBindings are deleted automatically.
+   If you use the label, all the existing service instances and service bindings are deleted automatically.

 2. At first, the deprovisioning process tries to perform the deletion in a hard delete mode.
-It tries to delete all ServiceBindings and ServiceInstances across all namespaces.
+It tries to delete all service bindings and service instances across all namespaces.
 The time limit for the hard delete is 20 minutes.
-3. Then it checks if there are any leftover ServiceBindings or ServiceInstances.
+3. Then, it checks if there are any leftover service bindings or service instances.
 4. The hard delete is unsuccessful if a timeout is reached, if some resources are still present, or in case of an error.
 Then, the process goes into the soft delete mode.
 5. The soft delete mode begins with deleting the SAP BTP service operator module deployment and webhooks.
-6. The reconciler removes finalizers from ServiceBindings and deletes the related Secrets.
+6. The reconciler removes finalizers from service bindings and deletes the related Secrets.
-7. The reconciler checks if there are any ServiceBindings left.
+7. The reconciler checks if there are any service bindings left.
-8. Then, it removes finalizers from ServiceInstances.
+8. Then, it removes finalizers from service instances.
-9. The last step in the soft delete mode is checking for any leftover ServiceInstances.
+9. The last step in the soft delete mode is checking for any leftover service instances.
 10. If any of steps 5-9 fail because of an error or unsuccessful resource deletion, the process throws a respective error, and the reconciliation starts again.
 11. Regardless of the mode, all the SAP BTP service operator resources marked with the `app.kubernetes.io/managed-by:btp-manager` label are deleted.
 The deletion of module resources is based on resources GVKs (GroupVersionKinds) found in [manifests](../../module-resources).
 If the process succeeds, the finalizer on BtpOperator CR itself is removed, and the resource is deleted.
 If an error occurs during the deprovisioning (11a), the state of BtpOperator CR is set to `Error`.

 ## Conditions
-The state of SAP BTP Operator CR is represented by [**Status**](https://github.com/kyma-project/module-manager/blob/main/pkg/declarative/v2/object.go#L23) that comprises State
+The state of SAP BTP Operator CR is represented by [**Status**](https://github.com/kyma-project/module-manager/blob/main/pkg/declarative/v2/object.go#L23), which comprises State
 and Conditions.
-Only one Condition of type `Ready` is used.
+The only Condition used is of type `Ready`.

 [comment]: # (table_start)